-Abstract

-Nanomaterials have significantly transformed multiple scientific and technological fields due to their exceptional properties, which result from their quantum confinement effects and high surface-to-volume ratios.
+Abstract: Nanomaterials have significantly transformed multiple scientific and technological fields due to their exceptional properties resulting from their quantum confinement effects and high surface-to-volume ratios.
 Among these materials, zinc oxide (ZnO) and titanium dioxide (TiO2) nanoparticles have attracted considerable interest because of their diverse applications.

-In this study, TiO2-ZnO nanocomposites were synthesized using varying calcination times of 1, 1.5, 2, 2.5, and 3 hours.
+In this study, $TiO_2$ -ZnO nanocomposites were synthesized using varying calcination times of 1, 1.5, 2, 2.5, and 3 hours.
 Characterization of fabricated samples through X-ray diffraction (XRD) spectroscopy, Fourier transform infrared (FTIR) spectroscopy, field emission scanning electron microscopy (FESEM), and energy-dispersive X-ray spectroscopy (EDXS) confirmed the successful fabrication of the nanocomposites.
-In this regard, XRD analysis revealed anatase TiO2 and hexagonal wurtzite ZnO phases.
-Raman spectroscopy also supported these findings, identifying characteristic peaks of both TiO2 and ZnO.
+In this regard, XRD analysis revealed anatase $TiO_2$ and hexagonal wurtzite ZnO phases.
+Raman spectroscopy also supported these findings, identifying characteristic peaks of both $TiO_2$ and ZnO.

-The calcination time had a minimal effect on the crystal structures and also morphology of the nanocomposites, which gave rise to its negligible impact on optical properties and biological activities of the samples.
-Optical properties assessed by means of UV-visible and photoluminescence (PL) spectroscopy showed consistent band gap absorption and emission profiles across all samples, among which the nanocomposite calcined for 1 hour exhibited the best optical properties.
-The sample prepared at 1 hour not only showed the most favorable optical properties, but also demonstrated significant antibacterial, antifungal, and cytotoxic activities, which make it suitable for various applications.
-In this regard, a reduction of more than 99.9% occurred in the number of Escherichia coli and Staphylococcus aureus bacteria and also Candida albicans fungus by using TiO2-ZnO nanocomposite.
-Besides, addition of 500 $\mu$ g/ml of nanocomposite decreased the cell viability to 34.47%, which signifies its high cytotoxicity activity.
+The calcination time had a minimal effect on the crystal structures and the nanocomposites' morphology, which gave rise to its negligible impact on the samples' optical properties and biological activities.
+Optical properties assessed using UV-visible and photoluminescence (PL) spectroscopy showed consistent band gap absorption and emission profiles across all samples, among which the nanocomposite calcined for 1 hour exhibited the best optical properties.
+The sample prepared at 1 hour showed the most favorable optical properties and significant antibacterial, antifungal, and cytotoxic activities, making it suitable for various applications.
+In this regard, more than 99.9% reduction occurred in the number of Escherichia coli, Staphylococcus aureus bacteria, and Candida albicans fungus using TiO2-ZnO nanocomposite.
+Besides, adding 500 $\mu$ g/ml of nanocomposite decreased the cell viability to 34.47%, which signifies its high cytotoxicity activity.

-Keywords: TiO2-ZnO nanocomposite, Calcination time, Zinc oxide, Titanium dioxide, Antibacterial activities
+Keywords: TiO2-ZnO nanocomposite, Calcination time, Zinc oxide, Titanium dioxide, Antibacterial activities.